 “For Moses of old time hath in every city them that preach him, being read in the synagogues every Sabbath day.”
 (Acts 15:21).

-So right here we have a definite confirmation that the Gentiles were still observing and learning upon the Sabbath day.
+So right here we have a definite confirmation that both Jews and Gentiles were still observing and learning upon the Sabbath day in Christian synagogues.

 “The primitive Christians did keep the Sabbath of the Jews; … therefore the Christians, for a long time together, did keep their conventions upon the Sabbath, in which some portions of the law were read ...”
 (The Whole Works of Jeremy Taylor, Vol. IX, p.
 416 (R. Heber's Edition, Vol. XII, p.
 416)